 If you’re worried how you’ll pay for your honeymoon after all your wedding costs check out Lonely Planet’s Honeymoon Handbook for brilliant money saving advice and amazing budget-friendly destinations.
 Then set up a honeymoon fund to invite guests to chip in towards your dream trip rather than give you physical gifts.

 Set up a honeymoon fund

 Patchwork honeymoon fund allows you to create a gorgeous ‘patchwork’ of images to represent all the experiences you want to enjoy while you’re away.
 A bit like creating a Pinterest board it’s a great way of making plans and keeping track of all the little things you’d like to do.
-And when you’re ready to send out your invitations you can include a link to your honeymoon fund so everyone can share in your adventure.
+And when you’re ready to send out your invitations you can include a link to your honeymoon fund so everyone can share in, and help fund your adventure.

-With Patchwork friends and family get to choose which aspect of your honeymoon they’d like to fund – whether it’s £10 for coffee and cake in Stockholm, £50 for surfing lessons in Hawaii, or £100 for a night in a hotel on the Cote D’azur.
+With Patchwork, friends and family get to choose which aspect of your honeymoon they’d like to fund – whether it’s £10 for coffee and cake in Stockholm, £50 for surfing lessons in Hawaii, or £100 for a night in a hotel on the Cote D’azur.
 So it’s easy to thank everyone with photos of you enjoying individual experiences while you’re away.
-And with cash contributions coming direct to your PayPal account you can book your honeymoon when and how you like.
+And with cash contributions coming direct to your PayPal account or your bank account via Stripe, you can book your honeymoon when and how you like.

 So, if you’re newly engaged, congratulations.
 And remember; enjoy this exciting, romantic time together, drink Champagne and fizz with excitement, then have fun making plans.